-Negative template controls, HPR0 positive controls and HPR-deleted positive controls shall be included in each run.
+Negative template controls and RT-PCR positive controls shall be included in each run.
 The OneStep-RT-PCR cycling conditions include cDNA synthesis at 50 °C for 30 minutes, one cycle of 94 °C for 15 minutes followed by 40 cycles of 94 °C for 30 seconds, 58 °C for 30 seconds and 72 °C for 30 seconds.
 Other OneStep RT-PCR kits of proven similar efficacy may be used and cycling conditions shall be adjusted according to manufacturer instructions.